-Normally, an array is a collection of similar type of elements which have a contiguous memory location.
+Normally, an array is a collection of similar type of elements which has contiguous memory location.

 Java array is an object which contains elements of a similar data type.
 Additionally, The elements of an array are stored in a contiguous memory location.
 It is a data structure where we store similar elements.
 We can store only a fixed set of elements in a Java array.